Constitutional statement

 The Twelve Principles articulate the general behavioural constraints governing representational practice.

-The Lexicon and Sublexicon define the governance objects employed throughout the programme.
+The Lexicon and Sublexicon define the constitutional objects employed throughout the programme.
+The Constitutional Interpretation Layer (CIL) governs their admissible constitutional interpretation across representational transitions.

 The Operational Admissibility Protocol (OAP) governs the disciplined interaction of those objects.